Q: What is patronage capital?

 Q: Why did I receive multiple checks?

 A: Patronage capital retirement checks were mailed to accounts based upon the proper name and the last known mailing address.
-In many cases the same individual might have their information listed slightly different resulting in what appears to be two separate accounts (ex.
+In many cases the same individual might have their information listed slightly differently resulting in what appears to be two separate accounts (ex.
 Jane Doe vs. Jane C. Doe).
 Individual checks help to ensure that each member that should receive a check does so.
 For those accounts where all information matched completely, the allocation for each year and all location numbers were combined into one total.
 If you received a check that is not yours, please return it to the Cooperative.

 Q: Why did some members not receive a patronage capital check?